May 2018 at the TSO

 Through spoken introductions and musical examples, conductor & host Rob Kapilow explores “Spring” and “Summer” as part of What Makes It Great?® Vivaldi The Four Seasons.
 The performances, on May 11 & 12, spotlight 25-year-old Canadian violin sensation Timothy Chooi.

-On May 23 & 24, Finnish conductor Osmo Vänskä makes his TSO début with Beethoven Emperor Concerto, featuring Yefim Bronfman, internationally recognized as one of today’s most acclaimed and admired pianists.
+On May 23 & 24, Finnish conductor Osmo Vänskä conducts the Beethoven Emperor Concerto, featuring Yefim Bronfman, internationally recognized as one of today’s most acclaimed and admired pianists.
 Vänskä leads the Orchestra in Charles Ives’s Second Symphony, a highly original work fusing the European symphonic form with popular American tunes.
 The program also includes Kaija Saariaho’s Ciel d’hiver.

 On May 26, the TSO welcomes the Vancouver Symphony Orchestra on a tour honouring Bramwell Tovey’s final season as Music Director.
 The compelling program includes Elgar’s “Enigma” Variations—one of the most popular works in the classical repertoire—and Tovey’s own Ancestral Voices, featuring Canadian mezzo-soprano Marion Newman.
 Famed Canadian violinist James Ehnes is the soloist for the profoundly expressive concerto by Brahms.